Liu Kun (Jin dynasty): Early life and career

 Liu Kun was born in Weichang county, Zhongshan commandery and it was said that he was a descendant of the Han prince, Liu Sheng.
 Both his father Liu Fan (劉蕃) and grandfather Liu Mai (劉邁) had both served as government officials.
-Together with his elder brother Liu Yu (劉輿), Liu Kun achieved celebrity status for his talent in writing whilst working in the Jin capital in Luoyang.
-The two brothers earned the epithet junlang (儁朗), which meant "outstanding and bright" and were part of Shi Chong’s inner circle called the "Twenty-Four Friends of Jingu (二十四友)”, a group of celebrities who were close associates with Empress Jia’s nephew, Jia Mi.
+Together with his elder brother Liu Yu, Liu Kun achieved celebrity status for his talent in writing whilst working in the Jin capital in Luoyang.
+The two brothers earned the epithet junlang (儁朗), which meant "outstanding and bright" and were part of Shi Chong's inner circle called the "Twenty-Four Friends of Jingu (二十四友)”, a group of celebrities who were close associates with Empress Jia’s nephew, Jia Mi.
 Unfortunately, none of Liu Kun's works during his time with the group survived.

 War of the Eight Princes

 Service under Sima Lun and Sima Jiong

-A civil war broke out in 301 when Emperor Hui of Jin’s regent, Sima Lun deposed him and declared himself emperor.
-Liu Kun’s family sided with Sima Lun against Sima Jiong, Sima Ying and Sima Yong’s coalition, since his elder sister was married to Sima Lun’s heir Sima Fu.
+A civil war broke out in 301 when Emperor Hui of Jin's regent, Sima Lun deposed him and declared himself emperor.
+Liu Kun’s family sided with Sima Lun against the coalition of Sima Jiong, Sima Ying and Sima Yong, since his elder sister was married to Sima Lun’s heir Sima Fu.
+(Note: This Sima Fu is not the same person as the brother of Sima Yi.)
 Liu Kun commanded an army at the Battle of Huangqiao (黃橋, in present-day Wen County, Henan) but he and his allies retreated after being decisively defeated.
 By the middle of the year, Sima Lun was overthrown and forced to commit suicide while Sima Jiong becomes Emperor Hui’s new regent.
 Jiong had many of Lun’s partisans executed but he was impressed with the talents possessed by Liu Kun’s family, so he gave them appointments in his new government.
-After Jiong was killed in battle against Sima Ai in January 303, the Liu family went to serve the Prince of Fanyang, Sima Xiao (司馬虓).
+After Jiong was killed in battle against Sima Ai in January 303, the Liu family went to serve the Prince of Fanyang, Sima Xiao.